am1tyadav/teal/README.md

-# Teal
+# Teal - Audio Processing Layers for TensorFlow

-__Teal__ is a library of TensorFlow layers written for audio data preprocessing

-Easily create TensorFlow models for audio preprocessing and audio data augmentation:
+Create TensorFlow layers and models for audio preprocessing and audio data augmentation:

 :heavy_check_mark: No dependency other than TensorFlow